FREE TRIAL UPGRADE!

 • Outsourced employees

-The contingent workforce is a large and growing segment of the overall U.S. workforce.
-Employers are turning to contingent workers as the economy slows and hiring traditional workers becomes more challenging.
-Many of today’s workers enjoy the flexibility and independence of contingent employment, often preferring it to permanent employment.
+Contingent workers make up a large segment of the overall U.S. workforce.
+Many workers enjoy the flexibility and independence of contingent employment, often preferring it to permanent employment.

-Although using a contingent workforce offers employers advantages in terms of flexibility, just-in-time project staffing, and employment cost savings, using contingent workers can also expose employers to unique risks.
-To minimize liability, companies must thoroughly understand the rules and regulations regarding temporary employees and familiarize themselves with the distinctions between traditional employees, common-law employees, and contingent workers.
+Although having a contingent workforce offers employers advantages in terms of flexibility with staffing and employment cost savings, hiring contingent workers can also expose employers to certain risks.
+To minimize liability, companies must understand the rules and regulations regarding temporary employees and familiarize themselves with the distinctions between traditional employees and contingent workers.

-Depending on the classification of the worker and a variety of other factors (such as who supervises the worker on a daily basis, etc.), there are numerous laws and regulations that companies must consider.
+Depending on the classification of the worker and a variety of other factors, such as who supervises the worker on a daily basis, there are numerous laws and regulations that companies must consider.